Lakeside International Raceway: History

 Lakeside was built between 1959 and 1960 by the Queensland Motor Sporting Club.
 The opening meeting was staged on Sunday 19 March 1961, and the first international meeting was held the following year, with the feature race won by Jack Brabham in a Cooper-Climax.

 The circuit was the venue for a wide range of racing series including the Australian Grand Prix on two occasions, the Australian Touring Car Championship, the Australian Superbike Championship and the Tasman Series, playing host to such names as Jim Clark, Jackie Stewart, Jack Brabham, Graham Hill and Chris Amon.

-The fast and challenging nature of the circuit was an education for a generation of Queensland racing drivers and riders, including: John French, Dick Johnson, Gregg Hansford, Tony Longhurst, Will Power and five time 500cc Grand Prix motorcycle road racing world champion Mick Doohan.
+The fast and challenging nature of the circuit contributed to the development of several Queensland racing drivers and riders, including: John French, Dick Johnson, Gregg Hansford, Tony Longhurst, Will Power and five time 500cc Grand Prix motorcycle road racing world champion Mick Doohan.

 "If you can learn to race a motorbike at Lakeside, you can compete at any race track in the world."

 — 20px, 20px, Mick Doohan, 5 time 500cc Motorcycle Grand Prix World Champion.